m3mentomor1/Input-based-LLM-Routing-Agent/README.md

 ### 🧐 I. Overview

 A dynamic input-based LLM routing AI-agent built with n8n.
+It selects the most suitable language model:
+- Sonar (Perplexity)
+- GPT o3-mini-high (OpenAI)
-It selects the most suitable language model: Sonar (Perplexity), GPT o3-mini-high (OpenAI), or Claude 3.5 Sonnet (Anthropic) based on user queries, and uses the selected model to answer, solve, or address the input accordingly.
+- Claude 3.5 Sonnet (Anthropic)

+based on user queries, and uses the selected model to answer, solve, or address the input accordingly.
 <br><br>
 ##